LINBIT/windrbd/README.md

 else you get an incomplete checkout.

+To build (within a docker container containing build dependecies), do:

+	make pull-docker && make package-in-docker

+To put your Windows box into test mode, do

+	bcdedit /set TESTSIGNING ON

+and reboot.
+You now can load the driver you just built.

+To install on Windows run the generated install-windrbd-<version>.exe.

 If you need installable binaries with a signed driver or need assistance using WinDRBD please talk to the project's sponsor [LINBIT](https://www.linbit.com).